tommijonasar/tommijonasar/README.md

 ### Hi there

-I am a front-end developer and head of front-end development at [Pollard Digital Solutions](https://www.nextgl.com/).
+I am a front-end developer and head of front-end development at [Pollard Digital Solutions]([https://www.nextgl.com/](https://www.pollardbanknote.com/pollard-digital-solutions-europe/)).

-In my spare time, I develop and run [framundanibeinni.is](https://framundanibeinni.is/), a page that collects tv schedules for live sporting events in Iceland and presents a combined schedule with filters.
+In my spare time, I develop and run [framundanibeinni.is](https://framundanibeinni.is/), a page that collects TV schedules for live sporting events in Iceland and presents a combined schedule with filters.

 👋 Say hi, you can contact me in several ways!
 -  <tommijonasar@gmail.com>